open/close all folders

 - Devour the Dragon: Inverted, as he integrates Orochimaru's DNA and chakra into himself.

 - Didn't Think This Through: Using the Impure World Reincarnation to revive Madara "second-only-to-Hashirama" Uchiha after having given him a power boost using Hashirama's cell.
 Kabuto was lucky his goals and Madara's were similar, not to mention that Madara was more interested in testing his new skills.

-- Dragon: He for Orochimaru.
+- The Dragon: To Orochimaru.